lkosanke/githubintro/README.md

  * Optional: add a description to your fork
  * Select whether only the main or all branches are to be copied into the new fork.
  * Click on "Create Fork"
- * Hint: You now have a fork, but no local copy of the remote repo..
+ * Hint: You now have a fork, but no local copy of the remote repo.. this you can get by cloning

 ### Learning goals